sheetaljgowda/Star_wars_data/README.md

 ### Overview
 This project contains the files used to create the Snowflake Snowsight dashboard for exploring data related to the Star Wars universe.
 The dashboard includes visualizations and insights on various aspects of the Star Wars franchise.
-This dashboard is intended for Star Wars enthusiasts and data analysts who want to gain insights into the Star Wars universe using data-driven analysis.
+This dashboard is intended for Star Wars enthusiasts and data analysts who want to gain insights into the Star Wars universe.

 ### Data sources
 The data used to create this dashboard was sourced from kaggle and data.world